 Making Every Contact Count (MECC), delivered by Social Marketing Gateway, equips participants with the tools to spot an opportunity in conversations with residents and the confidence to deliver brief advice and help local people improve their wellbeing.

-The e-learning module introduces MECC, to help participants recognise the various needs of residents and gain knowledge on where to signpost them for further support.
+The 'Cost of Living Crisis and MECC' training introduces the basics of MECC, and explores how it can be used to support with the impacts of the cost of living crisis residents may be facing.
+It equips participants to recognise the various needs of residents and gain knowledge on where to signpost them for further support.

-To book your place and find out more about our MECC training programme go to: www.islingtonmecc.org.uk
+To book your place and find out more about our MECC training programme, visit the MECC website.

 Covid-19 Psychological First Aid